gSchool/ada-CS-Fundamentals-Internship/03-Binary-Search-Trees/03-Binary-Search-Trees-Activity.md

 As a team complete the method in the replit.

 If you finish early, you can depart the session or work on the project, with instructor support available.

+### !callout-secondary

+## Suggestion:  Start The Project Now

+It can be a *really* good idea to start the project with classmates and instructional staff around to ask questions of.
+Getting a solid start to a project makes the entire thing go easier.

+### !end-callout